balaguerlab/ntr/README.txt

 Balaguer-Ballester, E., Tabas-Diaz, A., Budka, M., 2014.
 Can we identify non-stationary dynamics of trial-to-trial variability?.
 PLoS One, 9 (4).
 Hyman, J., Ma, L., Balaguer-Ballester, E., Durstewitz, D., Seamans, J. 2012.
 Contextual encoding by ensembles of medial prefrontal cortex neurons.
 PNAS, 109 (13)5086-5091.
 Balaguer-Ballester, E., Lapish, C.C., Seamans, J.K., Durstewitz, D. 2011.
 Attracting dynamics of frontal cortex ensembles during memory-guided decision-making.
 PLoS Comput Biol, 7 (5), e1002057.
-Requirements: Matlab © 2018 or more recent, parallel computing, statistics and machine learning, signal processing libraries.
+Requirements: Matlab ¬© 2018 or more recent, parallel computing, statistics and machine learning, signal processing libraries.
 All subfolders must be added to the Matlab path.

-How-to: For a demo, type î >ntrî.
+How-to: For a demo, type ‚Äù >ntr‚Äù.
 For standard use:

-1) Drop a ".mat" or ASCII-type file (e.g. named ìfile_name.matî) on the .\data folder, where ì.\î indicates the directory containing this code.
-This ëfile_name.matí should contain a Matlab matrix named "data.mat" of dimension ìnumber of time bins x (dimensionality of neural responses+3)î, where the dimensionality of neural responses refers to the number of simultaneously recorded neurons.
+1) Drop a ".mat" or ASCII-type file (e.g. named ‚Äúfile_name.mat‚Äù) on the .\data folder, where ‚Äú.\‚Äù indicates the directory containing this code.
+This ‚Äòfile_name.mat‚Äô should contain a Matlab matrix named "data.mat" of dimension ‚Äúnumber of time bins x (dimensionality of neural responses+3)‚Äù, where the dimensionality of neural responses refers to the number of simultaneously recorded neurons.
 The dataset structure is:
 * Columns "1:end-3" of "Data" matrix: Neural responses over time.
 * Column "end-2" of "Data" matrix: Natural numbers>0, labelling the different stimuli or behavioural "epochs" in which the experimentalist segments the task. "-1" should encode "no-labelled" time-bins.
 * Column "end-1" of "Data" matrix: Natural numbers>0, they are alternative labelling used only for trial trajectory (see comments in file for more info).
-Those labels typically represent ìphasesî of the task, containing different ìepochsî.
+Those labels typically represent ‚Äúphases‚Äù of the task, containing different ‚Äúepochs‚Äù.
 If this is irrelevant in the experiment, then this column can be a copy of "end-2" one.
 * Last column of "Data" matrix: Natural numbers>0, labelling the                       different trials of the task.
-Trials typically represents repetitions of the experiment, containing each the same ìphasesî of the task.
+Trials typically represents repetitions of the experiment, containing each the same ‚Äúphases‚Äù of the task.

-2) ìkspaces_configuration.mî contains a default configuration.
-Please find a detailed description of the parameters by typing ">help kspaces_configî.
+2) ‚Äúkspaces_configuration.m‚Äù contains a default configuration.
+Please find a detailed description of the parameters by typing ">help kspaces_config‚Äù.

-3) type ">ntr(ëfile_nameí);î.
-Alternatively, one can load in the workspace the data matrix variable formatted as indicated in I.1 (e.g. ìData_matrix_nameî) and type ì>ntr(Data_matrix_name);"
+3) type ">ntr(‚Äòfile_name‚Äô);‚Äù.
+Alternatively, one can load in the workspace the data matrix variable formatted as indicated in I.1 (e.g. ‚ÄúData_matrix_name‚Äù) and type ‚Äú>ntr(Data_matrix_name);"

 Implementation: